About Me>WallShapes

 WallShapes logo with spray-can background.

-I have a shop here on my website with ready-to-hang paintings on traditional style cradled panels and also small scale wooden spray painted cut out shapes that make nice accents in an existing art collection or are perfect displayed as a central feature.
+I have a shop here on my website selling my ready-to-hang art, both spray-painted on to traditional style cradled panels, and also small scale wooden painted cut out shapes that are perfect to collect, and make perfect gifts and so on.

-Sorry if an item is out of stock, please check back because I'll be working on some more soon.
+Sorry if an item is out of stock, please check back soon because I'll be busy working on some more stock atm 👍👍

-...and also please check back for limited editions, new releases and other good stuff!
+...also please check back from time to time for limited edition drops, new releases and other good stuff!

-below is a little more about my set up...
+Below is a little info about my set up...

-Art studio in Warwickshire with paint splatters on the floor, various tools, and equipment.🔼(My small workshop and studio).
+Art studio in Warwickshire with paint splatters on the floor, various tools, and equipment.🔼(My small workshop and studio (this is in clean mode)).

-A group of spray paint cans from above.🔼(Some of my paints) I love the depth of colour and the techniques available to an artist using spray paints.
+A group of spray paint cans from above.🔼🔼(Some of my paints.)
+I love the depth of colour and the techniques available to an artist using spray paints.
+The colours and finishes can be manipulated and be very intense and jewel like, or very powdery and cloudlike depending on techniques.
 My style is about building thick layers of high pigment spray paint, and using the sharpness of fresh paper stencils for getting high details.

-Scroll saw set up in the studio.🔼(My workshop, set up for scroll sawing) My studio workshop is very tight and compact but also conveniently convertible and easy to keep clean 👍
+Scroll saw set up in the studio.🔼(My workshop, set up for scroll sawing.)
+My studio workshop is very 'tight' and 'compact' but is also easily convertible and easy to keep clean 👍👍

 Filling and sanding smooth the crown spray paintings pre painting.Crowns filled and sanded down.